andras-mdc/pygyver/README.md

-#  py-analytics framework for python
+#  py-analytics

-## This repo contains a python framework with Data Enginner, Data Scientist and 3rd party integration tools capabilities
+This repo contains a python framework with Data Enginner, Data Scientist and 3rd party integration tools capabilities

 ## Installation
 py-test-utility can be installed via pip